Budibase/website/content/blog/alternatives/powerapps/index.md

 Check out our [features overview](https://budibase.com/product/) to learn more.

 ### Pricing
 Budibase offers three distinct pricing tiers to scale as your needs grow and evolve - Free, Premium, and Enterprise.
-On the free tier, you can build unlimited applications for up to five users in the cloud or twenty users if you self-host - with free SSO.
+On the free tier, you can build unlimited applications if you self-host.

 Premium licenses are billed based on usage.
 We distinguish between users who build applications and those who use them.
 Creators are billed at $50 per month while end-users are $5.